peter-woyzbun/querygraph/README.md

 ***

-Query Graph is a framework/language for joining data from different database management systems - i.e. joins that can't typically be accomplished with a single query.
+Query Graph is a framework/language, written in Python, for joining data from different database management systems - i.e. joins that can't typically be accomplished with a single query.
 For example, joining Postgres data and Mongo Db data.
 It also provides tools for easily converting non-tabular data (e.g. JSON) into tabular form.

 The following databases are currently supported: